Overview

 trace(NAMESPACE::CONSTANT)

-Documentation comments use the format /** */.
-Markdown notation is supported in documentation comments.
+ShockDoc are documentation comments that use the format /** */.
+Markdown notation is supported in ShockDoc comments.

 For each line, the beginning whitespace is stripped, then the * character and a single following white space character are stripped, and the resting characters are the actual line contents.